apollographql/hack-the-supergraph/space-beach/README.md

 You find an old disc on the beach that ends up containing information about beaches and the activities at them.
 There are `schema.graphql` and `beaches.js` files in this folder that contain the information we'll need to set up this subgraph.

 The new subgraph is already started for you in the `start` folder—it's the same as you would get from `rover template use`.
 Switch into this directory and run `npm install` to get started.

+The `beaches.js` file uses `cross-fetch` so you'll need to install that package in the newly created project.
+You can do this by running `npm install cross-fetch` in the root of the project directory.

 Now replace the `schema.graphql` file in the subgraph with the one in this folder, and move the `beaches.js` to the `src` folder.
 You will need to expose the information in `beaches.js` on the context to be used in your resolvers.
 Open the `src/index.js` and add the beaches in the context function: